A novel and application-oriented inverse nodal problem for Sturm-Liouville operators: Further discussion and open problem

 \section{Further discussion and open problem}

-This paper develops a new methodological framework for addressing previously unexplored application-oriented inverse nodal problems associated with Sturm-Liouville operators.
-Unlike Yang \cite{yang}, who relies on {\em a dense subset} of the nodal set, we propose an optimization framework that reconstructs the potential $\hat{q}$ from {\em merely a finite set} of nodal data, achieving optimal approximation to the target potential $q_0$.
+This paper develops a method for addressing a novel and application-oriented inverse nodal problem in Sturm-Liouville operator.
+Unlike McLaughlin \cite{Mclaughlin}, Yang \cite{yang,yang2}, Guo and Wei \cite{guo-wei}, Wang and Yurko\cite{w-y}, Yang \cite{YANGCF}, who rely on {\em a dense subset} of the nodal set, we propose an optimization framework that recovers the potential $\hat{q}$ from {\em merely a finite set} of nodal data, achieving optimal approximation to the target potential $q_0$.
 The proposed approach capitalizes on the complete continuity of nodes with respect to potentials, thereby establishing the existence of solutions to the inverse problem.
 Using the Lagrange multiplier method, we reformulate the inverse nodal optimization problem as a solvability problem of a class of Schr\"odinger equations.
 This reformulation enables systematic investigation for the inverse nodal problem, consequently, with constant targets, the infinite-dimensional inverse problem simplifies to solving three nonlinear equations for three parameters.
 Furthermore, the periodicity of the reconstructed potential $\hat{q}$ is shown to be completely determined by the periodicity of solutions to the corresponding Schr\"odinger equations.
 This approach reveals three novel characteristics that establish an explicit relationship between $\|\hat{q}\|_{L^p}$ and the crucial parameter $T_*$.

 {Given potentials in the Sturm-Liouville operators, Chu et al. \cite{jiedian} studied the direct nodal problem and obtained the optimal characterizations of locations for all nodes.
 By analyzing the node minimization problem, they established the critical equations, which yield two equivalent formulations for characterizing the minimal nodes, expressed as nonlinear systems involving of $4$-dimensional or $2$-dimensional parameters.
 While they asserted the uniqueness of these nodes, no rigorous mathematical proof was provided for the uniqueness of solutions to the nonlinear equations in \cite{jiedian}.
 Crucially, such solutions inherently contain significant physical information, particularly the parameter $\lambda_m$ governing the system's intrinsic frequency-a key factor in quantum vibrational modes and energy structures.
 In this paper, we establish a sufficient condition ensuring the uniqueness of solution for the nonlinear system in the inverse problem, thereby advancing and refining the original framework of direct nodal problem in Chu et al. \cite{jiedian}.}